Bulk Shopping and Cooking

 The only time this isn't true is when there is a great sale on the smaller items.
 Usually, buying bigger is better.
 Health food stores, and bulk food stores have even better prices on staple items like flour, rice, beans, cornmeal, and oatmeal.

 Yes, but I can't afford to buy a 50 pound bag of flour, you say.
 Well, that's true, my budget runs pretty close to the limit too.
-But, just like re-organising your kitchen, you can start a little bit at a time.
+But, just like re-organizing your kitchen, you can start a little bit at a time.
 Take a look at your shopping list and your shelves.
 What don't you need to buy this week?
 What could you do without for a week or so?
 Peanut butter?
 Fabric softener?
 Soda Pop?
 Buy one bulk item with the money you save, and you will not have to buy it again for a long time.
 With the money you save next week, buy another bulk item.

 This way, you can spread it out, and you will not run out of your bulk items all at once.
 Once you have done some bulk buying, and you have a good stock of staples, you can start planning ahead.
 Try to leave a little room in your grocery budget, don't spend all your savings on luxuries and treats, just yet.
 This way, when you come across a great sale on bar soap, canned tomatoes or ground meat, you can stock up without breaking the budget.